-The gap between the date on which trade occurs and the date on which it settles is for completing the paperwork or the transfer process and also providing the time for the transfer of payment, so even if it is an online trade, it takes a few day’s time to reflect.
+The gap between the date on which trade occurs and the date on which it settles is for completing the paperwork or the transfer process and providing the time for the transfer of payment, so even if it is an online trade, it takes a few days to reflect.

-The standardized number of days is mentioned on the trade contract, however, at times, the actual number of days is more than the specified number due to some errors that might occur or due to a public holiday.
+The standardized number of days is mentioned in the trade contract.
+However, the actual number of days is more than the specified number due to some errors that might occur or due to a public holiday.
 Traders are conveyed the same to avoid a situation of panic.

-To bring more clarity to the concept suppose a trader trades on security online on a Tuesday dated June 5th so this is his trade date but the security settles after 2 business days, so ideally the settlement date should be June 7th i.e. a Thursday but due to some unforeseen circumstances, Thursday is declared as a public holiday so the actual settlement is done on June 8th or Friday.
+To bring more clarity to the concept, suppose a trader trades on security online on a Tuesday dated 5th June, so this is his trade date, but the security settles after two business days, so ideally, the settlement date should be 7th June i.e., a Thursday but due to some unforeseen circumstances, Thursday is declared as a public holiday, so the actual settlement is done on 8th June or Friday.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 - With effect from 5th September 2017, the Securities Exchange Commission or the SEC adopted the T+2 convention in which the securities trade would settle after two business days from the Trade date, which was earlier T+3, i.e., three business days.
 This was done because of improvement in technology and to increase the efficiency of trades and markets.

 - Prior to this, with effect from 7th June 1995, the SEC adopted the T+3 convention, with a few exceptions, in which the securities trade would settle after three business days from the Trade date.